The Respiratory System

 Lung Abscess

-• Definition: Localized necrosis with suppuration of lung tissue.
+• Definition: Localized necrosis with suppuration (the process of pus formation) of lung tissue.

 Types: